hu-simon/UCSD-SUMS.github.io/talks.md

 If you'd like to give a talk this quarter, just fill out the form below!

+This quarter's talks will be in AP&M 7421, and will be at the following dates and times:

+- Friday, April 28th, 5-6:30pm

+- Friday, May 26th, 5-6:30pm

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvZBygq498xuoHpTXOkkHfwFx9JU_KYSmaUtcXKwgr3ml71Q/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 # Past Talks